lishayst100/phoneStore/frontend/README.md

 The idea of my project was actually to make an online store for buying phones and also to upload second hand products for sale on a dedicated page.
 I used several tools and they are: react redux javascript and sass To set up an api for myself I used node.js.
-To run the project, go to the backend folder and run the "nodemon" command in the terminal.
+To run the project,
+go to the backend folder and run the command 'npm i express cors nodemon' and after it run the command 'nodemon' in the terminal.
-Then, to run the project and see it, enter the "frontend" folder and run the "npm start" command.
+Then, to run the project and see it, enter the "frontend" folder and run the "npm i" command and after it "npm start".

 ### Home page: